Skip to content

 return 0; // terminate called without an active exception

-}There's a good reason the C++ standard is designed this way.
-If the destructor silently joined for you, destruction could block—which is something many developers don't want to accept (destructors should be fast).
-If the destructor silently detached for you, the thread might access references to objects that no longer exist after destruction—that's undefined behavior, which is worse than a crash.
-The standard chooses to call terminate directly, forcing you to explicitly make a decision: either wait for it to finish (join), or let it go (detach), but you can't pretend this problem doesn't exist.
+The C++ standard is designed this way for a reason.
+If the destructor silently joined for you, destruction might block—which is something many developers are unwilling to accept (destructors should be fast).
+If the destructor silently detached, the thread might access references that no longer exist after the object is destroyed—that is undefined behavior, which is worse than a crash.
+By choosing to immediately terminate, the standard forces you to explicitly make a decision: you either wait for it to finish (join) or let it go (detach), but you cannot pretend the problem does not exist.

-This design philosophy permeates the entire C++ concurrency API: don't do implicit, surprising things; leave the decision to the programmer.
-The trade-off is that you must remember to handle join/detach on every code path, including exception paths.
-A common pattern is to use an RAII wrapper—save the thread on construction, and automatically join on destruction—we'll expand on this topic later in this chapter.
+This design philosophy permeates the entire C++ concurrency API: do not do anything implicit that might be surprising, and give the decision-making power to the programmer.
+The cost is that you must remember to handle thread join/detach on every code path, including exception paths.
+A common pattern is to use an RAII wrapper—which saves the thread in the constructor and automatically joins in the destructor—we will expand on this topic later in this chapter.

 Every thread has a unique identifier of type std::thread::id.
-You can get a thread object's ID via std::thread::get_id(), or get the current thread's ID via std::this_thread::get_id(). std::thread::id supports comparison operations and output to std::ostream, making it convenient for debugging and logging:
+You can obtain a specific thread object's ID via std::thread::get_id(), or get the current thread's ID via std::this_thread::get_id(). std::thread::id supports comparison operations and output to std::ostream, making it convenient for debugging and logging:

 #include <thread>